soulee-dev/CTFKit/CONTRIBUTING.md

 - Ensure your PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 # Questions?
-- If you have any questions or something isn't clear, feel free to reach out to us by creating an issue.
+- If you have any questions or something isn't clear, feel free to reach out to us at alus20x@gmail.com or create an issue.

 Thank you for investing your time in our project, your contribution matters!